dijkstracula/website/content/blog/Proving-The-Coding-Interview.md

 $
 ```

-(A `decreases` clause helps Dafny understand how, at each iteration of the
+A `decreases` clause helps Dafny understand how, at each iteration of the
 loop, the loop counter is getting "closer" to the loop's termination condition.
-For us, our decreases clause would be `n - j` (since the loop terminates when
+For us, our clause would be `decreases n - j`, since at each iteration that
+expression becomes smaller (since `j` becomes bigger!), and the loop never
-`n - j == 0`), but Dafny has become good enough at figuring this out for simple
+iterates when `n - j <= 0`.
+Dafny has become good enough at infering this
-loops that we usually don't need to state it explicitly.)
+clause out for simple loops that we usually don't need to state it explicitly.
+In this case, the problem isn't that we've not explained to Dafny why our loop
+eventually terminates - we wrote the loop wrong and it doesn't!

 Already we can see that Dafny is checking more powerful program properties than
 our business logic: it will complain if it isn't convinced that our program
-will even terminate!
-(And, no, this doesn't circumvent the Halting Problem:
+will ultimately terminate!
+(And, no, this doesn't circumvent the Halting
-deciding termination in general-purpose programming languages is [an area of
+Problem: deciding termination in general-purpose programming languages is [an
-active
+area of active
 research](https://swt.informatik.uni-freiburg.de/berit/papers/termination-proofs....pdf).)

 ### Counterexample generation